 - a willingness to step outside of your comfort zone, learn about yourself, and challenge your world views

-Application Process: The application process for the UCF Community Geography and GIS REU Site is based on a highly competitive, nationwide search of talented undergraduate students.
-Previous coursework in geography, GIS and related disciplines is highly desirable, but not required.
-We also encourage students with skill sets in GIS, GPS, interviewing, qualitative data analysis, and/or facilitating focus groups.
-There is no minimum GPA requirement, but preference will be given to students with a 3.0 or higher GPA and who demonstrate significant potential for succeeding in a collaborative international research experience.
+Application Process: The application process for the UCF Community Geography and GIS REU and RET Site is based on a highly competitive, nationwide search of talented U.S. undergraduate students and U.S. K-12 teachers.
+Previous coursework in geography, GIS and related disciplines is not required.
+For undergraduates students, there is no minimum GPA requirement, but preference will be given to students with a 3.0 or higher GPA and who demonstrate significant potential for succeeding in a collaborative international research experience.
+For K-12 teachers, preference will be given from teachers who teach in high-needs school districts.
 No previous international field experience is required and foreign language skills are not necessary as Belize is an English speaking country.

-Targeted Disciplines: Given the multi-disciplinary appeal of community geography and GIS, students in the disciplines below are likely to find this program most appealing, though we welcome applications from students across any and all relevant disciplines:
+Targeted Disciplines: Given the multi-disciplinary appeal of community geography, citizen science and GIS, students and K-12 teachers in the disciplines below are likely to find this program most appealing, though we welcome applications from students and teachers across any and all relevant disciplines:

 - marine/water sciences